Sosman1992/Reverse_Engineering_Week-1_Lab_report/README.md

 # Lab 1-2

 ## Executive Summary
-These files appear to be malware, and they appear to engage in some kind of filesystem manipulation.
-We have so far not found what they do, but there are indications that it hides a `kerne1.dll` file in the `system32` directory.
+The sample appear to be malware, and it seems it will be running a service named `MalService` on the infected machine that enables in connecting to a website `www.malwareanalysis.com` to download other malwares

 ## Indicators of Compromise

 *Compilation Date (presumed):** JANUARY 2011

 **MD5 Hash (EXE):** 8363436878404da0ae3e46991e355b83

 **IP:**

 **URLs:** http://www.malwareanalysisbook.com/

 **Registry Keys:*

 **Mutex:**

-**File Paths:**
-**File names:**
+**File names:** MalService

 ## Mitigations